-In the last three decades, experimental study on particle crushing of granular material has attached the attention of many researchers.
-(Vesic and Glough, 1968; Miura and Yamanouchi, 1971; Miura et al., 1984; Hardin, 1985; Fukumoto, 1992; Lade et al., 1996) [1-6].
-Particle crushing can believed to be an irrecoverable process and sand grains are densified into a more compact state through inter-particle slip and rotation.
-Some engineering formulations such as estimation of the bearing capacity of pile is greatly influenced by the variation in mechanical properties of sand in surrounding of pile tip due to particle crushing.
-(Yasufuku and Hyde, 1995; Kuwajima et al., 2009; Wu et al., 2013; Wu and Yamamoto, 2014) [7-10].
+In the last three decades, experimental study on particle crushing of granular material has attracted the attentions of many researchers [1-6].
+Particle crushing is believed to be an irrecoverable process and sand grains are densified into a more compact state through inter-particle slip and rotation.
+Some engineering practise such as estimation of the bearing capacity of pile is greatly influenced by the variation in mechanical properties of sand in surrounding of pile tip due to particle crushing [7-10].

 One-dimensional compression test is a common and effective measurement to examine the fundamental compression characteristics of granular material.
-One-dimensional compression tests in literature are classified into two categories.
+These tests in literature are classified into two categories.
 One is to examine the effect of a specimen's physical properties on its compression behaviour.
-Hagerty et al. (1993) examined the effect of initial relative density, median grain size, particle shape and mineral components on different kinds of granular material [11].
+Hagerty et al. (1993) examined the effect of initial relative density, median grain size, particle shape and mineral components on different kinds of granular materials [11].
 Nakata et al. (2001a, b) conducted plenty of one-dimensional compression tests on silica sand to examine the curvature and slope of the compression line, and the statistics of individual particle crushing in consideration of particle size and overall grading.
-The other one-dimensional tests aim to investigate the effect of the outer experimental conditions [12-13].
+The other one-dimensional tests aim to investigate the effect of the external experimental conditions [12, 13].
 Graham et al. (2004) studied the compression properties of densely compacted sand with elevated temperature [14].
-Yamamuro et al., (1996), Wang and Wong (2010) reported the effect of time on the rate of particle crushing, respectively [15-16].
-Owing to the fully confined loading condition in one-dimensional compression, a variation in the lateral earth coefficient $K_o$ during one-dimensional loading-unloading tests has been discussed by many researchers (Mesri and Hayat 1993; Mesri and Vardhanabhuti 2007, 2009; Northcutt and Wijewickreme, 2013;

-Wang and Gao 2014) [17-20].
-The discrete element method provides the possibility of understanding the variation in the internal structure of assembled particles under compression and shear loadings.
-(McDowell and Bolton, 1998; McDowell and Debono, 2013; Minh and Cheng, 2010; Ueda et al., 2013; Wang and Gao, 2014) [21-25].
+Yamamuro et al., (1996), Wang and Wong (2010) reported the effect of time on the rate of particle crushing, respectively [15, 16].
+Owing to the fully confined loading condition in one-dimensional compression, a variation in the lateral earth pressure coefficient K{α} during one-dimensional loading-unloading tests has been discussed by many researchers [17-20].
+The discrete element method provides the possibility of understanding the variation in the internal structure of assembled particles under compression and shear loadings [21-25].

-However, the applied loading in previous one-dimensional testing is extremely high so that some individual grains are severely damaged (Hagerty et al., 1993) [26].
-In actuality, particle crushing of most granular materials occur much earlier than the appearance of the yield stress at break point (Nakata et al., 2001a) [12].
-Therefore, the variation in the mechanical properties under one-dimensional compression within such a loading region on granular material should be more sufficiently investigated.
-This study presents a one-dimensional compression experimental study on two kinds of natural granular material and one artificial granular material in a dense state under relatively high loading.
-The maximum load applied on a specimen is terminated at four levels in proportion to differentiate the occurrence of particle crushing and the variation in mechanical behaviour.
+However, the applied loading in previous one-dimensional testing is extremely high, therefore some individual grains are severely damaged [11].
+Actually, particle crushing of most granular materials occur much earlier than the appearance of the break-point stress [12].
+Therefore, the variation in the mechanical properties of granular material under one-dimensional compression within such specific stress region should be furtherly investigated.
+This study presents a one-dimensional compression experimental study on two kinds of natural granular materials and one artificial granular material in a dense state under relatively high loading.
+The maximum load applied on the specimens composed of the same granular material is terminated at four levels in proportion to differentiate the occurrence of particle crushing and the variation in mechanical behaviour.
 The overall strength and deformation properties are represented and analyzed for each granular material.
-Variation in the lateral earth coefficient during one-dimensional loading and unloading processes are demonstrated.
-Moreover, the effect of loading mode on degree of breakage is also confirmed in this research.
-Breakage patterns for both natural and artificial granular materials are identified.
+Variation in the lateral earth pressure coefficient during one-dimensional loading and unloading processes are demonstrated.
+Moreover, the effect of loading mode on degree of breakage is also confirmed in this study.
+Different breakage patterns for both natural and artificial granular materials are identified.